-List other proposed measures to reduce or control energy impacts, if any:
+List other proposed measures to reduce or control energy impacts, if any: Not applicable under this non-project proposal.

 7. Environmental Health

 a.
 Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill, or hazardous waste that could occur as a result of this proposal?
 If so, describe.